 Receiving life from God’s Word

-Knowing that the Spirit is the essence of the Bible will revolutionize how we handle the Word of God.
+Knowing that the Spirit is the essence of the Bible will revolutionise how we handle the Word of God.
 We’ll no longer view God’s Word simply as a book of teachings or an outward guide on how to live.
 We won’t come to God’s Word using only our mind.
 Instead, we’ll exercise our spirit in prayer to contact the Spirit in the Word.
 We’ll come to the Bible to receive life from the Word of God.